Stock Advisory For Value Investors

 India is a developing nation with tonnes of opportunity making it a dreamland for any long-term investor.
 A strong Government at center, prospects of better governance, favorable demographics, consumption boom and a trillion dollar infrastructure investment makes a solid case to invest in India.
 If you believe in the India story, it is imperative for you to select right stocks in the right industries to participate in this great story and we can help you with that.

-The winning strategy in wealth creation is to identify few good companies, buy their stocks at attractive prices, track their performance closely & stick to them till they perform.
+The winning strategy in wealth creation is to identify few good companies, buy their stocks at attractive prices, track their performance closely & stick to them as long as they execute.
 Buying such off-the-radar and under-tracked stocks when no one was even talking about, becomes the next hot stock one day.
 You don't have to have a portfolio of 40-50 stocks (over-diversify) or bet all your money on just 2 or 3 stocks (over-concentrate).
 You have to strike the right balance.
 Indeed it sounds simple but as Warren Buffet puts it ‘Investing is simple but not easy'.